Encephalitis in Children

 Nausea and vomiting

-The diagnosis of encephalitis is made after the sudden or gradual onset of specific symptoms and after diagnostic testing.
-During the examination, your child's doctor obtains a complete medical history of your child, including his or her immunization history.
-Your child's doctor may also ask if your child has recently had a cold or other respiratory illness, or a gastrointestinal illness, and if the child has recently had a tick bite, has been around pets or other animals, or has traveled to certain areas of the country.
+Your child's healthcare provider will take a complete health history of your child, including his or her vaccination history.
+The provider may also ask if your child has recently had a cold, other respiratory illness, or a digestive.
+The provider may ask if the child has recently had a tick bite, been around pets or other animals, or has traveled to certain areas of the country.

-Magnetic resonance imaging (MRI).
-A diagnostic procedure that uses a combination of large magnets, radiofrequencies, and a computer to produce detailed images of the brain, spinal cord, and other body structures and organs..
+MRI.
+This test uses a combination of large magnets, radio waves, and a computer to make detailed images of the brain, spinal cord, and other body structures and organs.

 Blood tests.
-These may include an assay for the NMDA receptor antibody and other antibodies.
+These may include a test for the NMDA receptor antibody and other antibodies.

 Urine and stool tests.

 Sputum culture.
-A diagnostic test performed on the material that is coughed up from the lungs and into the mouth.
+This test is done on phlegm (sputum) that your child cough up from the lungs and into the mouth.

 Electroencephalogram (EEG).
-A procedure that records the brain's continuous, electrical activity by means of electrodes attached to the scalp.
+This test records the brain's electrical activity through electrodes attached to the scalp.

 Brain biopsy.
-In rare cases, a biopsy of affected brain tissue may be removed for diagnosis.
+In rare cases, your child may need a biopsy of affected brain tissue.
+The healthcare provider removes a small sample for diagnosis.

-The goal of treatment is to reduce the swelling in the head and to prevent other related complications.
-Medications to control the infection, seizures, fever, or other conditions may be used.
-In severe cases, a breathing machine may be required to help the child breathe easier.
+The goal of treatment is to reduce the swelling in the head and to prevent complications.
+Your child may need to take medicines to stop the infection and control seizures or fever.
+In severe cases, your child may need to use a breathing machine (ventilator).

-As the child recovers, physical, occupational, or speech therapy may be needed to help the child regain muscle strength and/or speech skills.
+As your child recovers, he or she may need physical, occupational, or speech therapy.
+This will help your child regain muscle strength, speech skills, or both.